 We are currently in compliance with all covenants on our outstanding indebtedness.
-In April 2020, we proactively obtained a waiver from the lender for the Premier Retail/Apartments property wherein we will not have to meet the minimum debt service coverage requirement for the period ending June 30, 2020.
-We also proactively obtained a waiver from the lender for the 249 Central Park, Fountain Plaza Retail, and South Retail properties wherein we will not have to meet the minimum debt service coverage requirement for the periods ending June 30, 2020 and December 31, 2020.
+In April 2020, we proactively obtained a waiver from the lender for the Premier Retail/Apartments property wherein we do not have to meet the minimum debt service coverage requirement for the period ended June 30, 2020.
+We also proactively obtained a waiver from the lender for the 249 Central Park, Fountain Plaza Retail, and South Retail properties wherein we do not have to meet the minimum debt service coverage requirement for the period ended June 30, 2020 and period ending December 31, 2020.